What are you looking for?

 CARDIFF IS A SPORTING CAPITAL

-Cardiff has developed a fine reputation as a top-class sporting city over recent years.
+Cardiff has developed a fine reputation as a world class sporting events city over recent years.
 Named as the European Capital of Sport in 2014, the quality of our facilities continues to attract major international events.
-The highlights of Cardiff’s host city CV include the 2012 Olympics, 2015 Rugby World Cup, 2017 UEFA Champions League Final and the 2018 Volvo Ocean Race.
+The highlights of Cardiff’s host city CV include the 2012 Olympics, 2015 Rugby World Cup, 2017 UEFA Champions League Final, the 2018 Volvo Ocean Race, the 2019 ICC Cricket World Cup and the 2022 WWE Clash at the Castle.
+Soon, Cardiff will be proudly hosting the 2028 UEFA Euros as part of a five-nation partnership across the UK & Ireland.

 SPORTS EVENTS IN CARDIFF